cindyc-dev/tcfs-notes/README.md

 ---
 ```
 p.s.
-I am not responsible for any possible bodily harm, anxiety, depression, loss of marks due to plagiarism or allergies to seafood that may arise from using these notes
+I am not responsible for any possible bodily harm, anxiety, depression, loss of marks due to plagiarism or allergies to seafood that may arise from using these notes - use these notes at your own risk
 ```
 ---
 # [Drama (DR)](DR/README.md)